-In addition to the ethical principles, there are several professional values that help to support ethical conduct in the profession - these are the values that underpin and motivate a member of the physiotherapy profession's efforts every day and inspire all of their actions.
-The key values include responsibility, excellence, trustworthiness, honesty, integrity, professionalism, citizenship, respect, dignity, communication, collaboration, advocacy, transparency, and well-being.
+In addition to the ethical principles, there are several core professional values that help to support ethical conduct in the profession - these are the values that guide the decisions physiotherapists make and inform their behaviors as individuals and as members of a profession. underpin and motivate a member of the physiotherapy profession's efforts every day and inspire all of their actions.
+The key The core professional values include accountability, advocacy, altruism, client centeredness, compassion, equity, excellence, integrity, respect and social responsibility, excellence, trustworthiness, honesty, integrity, professionalism, citizenship, respect, dignity, communication, collaboration, advocacy, transparency, and well-being.
+The core professional values and associated behaviors can be found here.